-Experience Vermont in one of our rental cars.
+Experience Vermont in One of Our Rental Cars

 You'll feel a sense of community upon your arrival in the Green Mountain state.
 Take your Vermont rental car and look at the world famous foliage and seasonal beauty that the state has to offer.
 From the sweetest maple syrup to quaint and charming cities and towns, Vermont is a unique setting for a family vacation.

-Head to Burlington in your Vermont rental car
+Head to Burlington

 Next, burn off some energy at Petra Cliffs Climbing Center, an indoor rock climbing facility perfect for the whole family.
 If you have a chance to break away from the kids, check out some of Vermont's breweries, including Magic Hat Brewfactory and Longtrail Brewing Company.

-Find your way in your Vermont rental car to Stow, the final stop on your vacation.
+Find your way in your Vermont rental car to Stowe, the final stop on your vacation.
 This 200-year old village sits next to Mt.
 Mansfield, Vermont's highest peak.
 This makes for a great town to ski or snowboard, so make sure to take along your snow gear.